Pegoku/discord-bot-delete-messages/README.md

-# Discord Bot: Message deleter
+# Python Discord Bots
-A bot that deletes messages automatically.
+Simple discord bots made by Pegoku
 # Running
 ### On linux
 1. Install the dependencies: